IsaacMwendwa/Udacity-Data-Analyst-Nanodegree-Project-3/README.md

 ## by Isaac Mwendwa

-# Loan Data from Prosper Dataset Exploration
-## by Isaac Mwendwa

 ## Dataset

 * The Loan Data from Prosper Dataset is a dataset of loans taken between 2005 and 2013 from Prosper